 Currently, Mr. Schropp is CEO of Esperante Investments Group and a director of Draupnir Holding B.V. (one of the Company's significant shareholders, see section 1.2 "Significant shareholders" of this Corporate Governance Report).
-14 As a result of these roles, Mr. Schropp is assessed as not independent.
+12 As a result of these roles, Mr. Schropp is assessed as not independent.

-Director of PolyPeptide Laboratories Holding B.V., The Netherlands, and PolyPeptide Laboratories Holding (PPL) AB, Sweden (2017-2021)
+Member of the board of directors of PolyPeptide Laboratories Holding B.V., The Netherlands, and PolyPeptide Laboratories Holding (PPL) AB, Sweden (2017-2021)